RoWhoIs/RoWhoIs/specification/Management_Portal.md

 ## Introduction

 The RoWhoIs management portal is an internal tool for the server administrator to easily update, restart, start, shutdown, and modify RoWhoIs to meet their user's needs.
-This is also called the RMP.
+This is also called the IMT (Internal Management Tool).

 ## Objective